Main content start

 Student performance in a course is assessed by a combination of continuous assessments and examinations.
 Continuous assessments include course works, tests and projects.

-To be awarded a Diploma in College Foundation Studies, students should:
+To be awarded a Diploma in Foundation Studies, students should:

 • achieve a Cumulative GPA of 1.7 or above;